Emily Ratajkowski Rocks Her Mirror Image In A Sexy Black Dress During ‘Magic Hour’

 “Absolutely love your home,” said a second admirer.

-“Love that painting,” stated a third follower.
+“Love that painting,” gushed a third follower.

 “House goals x you’re so cute,” summed up a fourth EmRata fan.